Artifact 1: Annual Report for the Teaching, Learning & Technology Center (TLTC)

 Artifact 5: OER eBook

-I managed a multi-year project to compile content from a group of authors into one freely available OER eBook online that anyone could use in the training of new online faculty.
+I managed a multi-year project between 2013-1015 to compile content from a group of authors into one freely available OER eBook online that anyone could use in the training of new online faculty.
 In 2019 Ed Beck transfered the content from CK12 to Lumen Learning.
 This coming year in 2020, we will be updating a 2nd version of this OER book with the help of Ed Beck as a part of that revision project.

 Artifact 6: Book Review Editor